Back to all posts

 • Dynamic Creative Optimization (DCO): Leverage platforms that can automatically assemble and test thousands of creative permutations.
 This goes beyond simple A/B testing, allowing for multivariate analysis at scale.

 • Feedback Loop for Creative: How quickly does your system learn which creative elements (headlines, visuals, calls-to-action) resonate?
 A robust feedback loop allows the AI to prioritize winning combinations and generate new variations based on performance data.
 Tools like Versaunt's Nova can generate on-brand ads, while Singularity continuously regenerates creatives from performance data, ensuring your ads are always fresh and effective.
-You can explore these capabilities further at /dashboard/create and /dashboard/singularity.
+You can explore these capabilities further at how Versaunt works) and Versaunt tools.

 • Brand Consistency: While iterating, ensure the AI maintains brand guidelines.
 The goal is performance, but not at the expense of brand integrity.